raeman21/Pig-dice/README.md

 ## Known Bugs
 {Player results, tallying and button functionality not fully operational, working to fix these bugs}

+## Specifications
+{Enter player names in fields provided}
+{Click enter to register names}
+{click Roll-Dice button to roll the die}
+{To tally points for each player, click hold}

 ## Technologies
 {The app uses HTML5,CSS3,JQuery, and JavaScript.}